data2health/contributor-role-ontology/docs/pages/faqs.md

 ---
 ## FAQs

-### How does the Contributor Role Ontology (CRO) relate to the Contribution Ontology?
-The CRO replaces the former Contribution Ontology.

 ### How often is CRO released?
 CRO is released on an ad hoc basis.
 See the latest release [here](https://github.com/data2health/contributor-role-ontology/releases).